The other day, my friend,

 3. I want people’s honest opinions.
 If they give them in a way that upsets me, I will recognize that one person’s ‘rude git’ is another person’s ‘straight-talker’, and re-read item #1 until I feel better.

 4. If all I want is applause and a pat on the back for a job well done, I will not waste my critiquers’ time asking for feedback.
-If I do, I understand that it serves me bloody well right if I don’t get the glowing praise I expected.
+If I do, I understand that it serves me jolly well right if I don’t get the glowing praise I expected.

 5. If I think the critiquer just didn’t ‘get it’, I will re-read #1 until the urge to say so has passed.